saitamasahil/LinuxAppsManager/README.md

 # Linux Apps Manager

-Linux Apps Manager is a shell script program that allows you to easily manage your Linux apps using different app managers such as APT, Pacman, DEB, Snap and Flatpak.
+Linux Apps Manager is a shell script program that allows you to easily manage your Linux apps using different app managers such as APT, Pacman, DEB, DNF, Snap and Flatpak.

 ## Features